retorillo/deep-key/README.md

 // [ ['prop1'], ['prop1', 'prop2'], ['prop3'], ['prop4'] ]
 ```

-For each member, `filter` function is called back by passing two arguments:
+For each member, `filter` function is called back by passing the following three arguments:

 - `deepkey` : deep key of member
 - `value` : value of member that is pointed by `deepkey`
+- `enumerable` : whether member is enumerable (`propertyIsEnumerable`)

 `filter` function must return `true` in order to include in enumeration,
 `false` otherwise.